-Don’t feed the wildlife
+Don’t feed the wild ANIMALS

-Wild ducks feed themselves, since our various bodies of water provide the conditions needed for their survival.
+Wild animals feed themselves, since our various bodies of water provide the conditions needed for their survival.
 The different nutrients they find in nature are high in protein, vitamins and mineral salts, ensuring them a constant and balanced supply.

-Why not feed the wild ducks?
+Why not feed the wild ANIMALS?

 It is important to mention that visitors must never, at any time, feed the wild ducks.
 When we feed them, we reduce their ability to find food and lead them to depend on humans, thereby compromising their survival instinct when dealing with predators.